Heartmath-solution for stress is quick, simple, easy?

 Sure is.
 But a bit of history.
 Not too many years ago, I was doing EEG biofeedback for addictions with my partner, Jeremy Croyle, and actively involved in a list serve with other EEG biofeedback providers, and one of them mentioned Heartmath one day, quite enthusiastically.

-I trusted the experience and training of those list serve participants, so I checked out Heartmath and discovered some local folks, at Delnor Hospital in St. Charles, who were offering trainings.
+I trusted the experience and training of those list serve participants, so I checked out the Heartmath-Solution and discovered some local folks, at Delnor Hospital in St. Charles, who were offering trainings.

 I got to try the tool, and actually did quite well on my first try, not so well on my second, but I bought it and began to work with it myself because I wanted to learn more about managing my own unconscious physiological processes.